fivdi/spi-device/README.md

 Configurations options can be read with the `getOptions` and `getOptionsSync` methods.

+**IMPORTANT** The semantics of **chipSelectHigh** have changed with Linux kernel 5.
+To the best of my knowledge, the chipSelectHigh option no longer serves any purpose when used from user space with Linux kernel 5 and should not be used.
+With Linux kernel 5, the chip select is assumed to be active low.
+With Linux kernel 5, if an SPI device has has active high chip select, it's chip select must be controlled manually with a GPIO using a module such as [onoff](https://github.com/fivdi/onoff).
+The chipSelectHigh option has been crossed out below but it's still available for usage on older kernels.

 - mode - number, 2-bit, MODE0, MODE1, MODE2, or MODE3, default MODE0
-- chipSelectHigh - boolean, true for active high chip select, default false
+- ~~chipSelectHigh - boolean, true for active high chip select, default false~~
 - lsbFirst - boolean, true for least significant bit first transfer, default false
 - threeWire - boolean, true for shared MISO/MOSI signals, default false